-- American Sign Language Solo is an interpretation of a prerecorded song using American Sign Language (ASL) to encourage a cross-cultural experience, explore the correlation between ASL and English, and to prepare the participant for Deaf ministry. - 2.
+- American Sign Language Group/Solo is an interpretation of a prerecorded song using American Sign Language (ASL) to encourage a cross-cultural experience, explore the correlation between ASL and English, and to prepare the participant for Deaf ministry. - 2.
 The interpreted song must be a musical track that includes lyrics. - 3.
-ASL Solo entries have a time limit of 5 minutes with 90 seconds for setup and 90 seconds for tear down. - 4.
-The English-to-ASL interpretation must be an original interpretation by the student and not a copy of another's work or sign choices. - 5.
+ASL Group entries may consist of 2 to 10 eligible students. - 4.
+ASL Solo entries have a time limit of 5 minutes.
+ASL Group entries have a time limit of 7 minutes.
+Both have 90 seconds for setup and 90 seconds for tear down. - 5.
+The English-to-ASL interpretation must be an original interpretation by the student and not a copy of another's work or sign choices. - 6.
 Presenters must use ASL linguistic features in the interpretation.
 This may include, but is not limited to: ASL sentence structure, sign choices that reflect meaning, appropriate body shifts, appropriate use of space, and correct palm orientation.
-The presentation must be a visualization of the interpretation, not simply in English word order. - 6.
-If the presenter is deaf, he/she may use a cue (not a sign) or have someone mouth the words in order to stay in sync with the music.
-This person is not considered part of the entry, but evaluators must be informed of their presence and how they are cueing the participant. - 7.
-The presenter must maintain a professional appearance.
+The presentation must be a visualization of the interpretation, not simply in English word order. - 7.
+If the presenter(s) is deaf, he/she may use a cue (not a sign) or have someone mouth the words in order to stay in sync with the music.
+This person is not considered part of the entry, but evaluators must be informed of their presence and how they are cueing the participant(s). - 8.
+The presenter(s) must maintain a professional appearance.
 Attire and accessories must not create visual distractions.
 Costumes and costume makeup are not allowed.
-Participants must wear a solid top contrasting with his/her skin tone. - 8.
+Participants must wear a solid top contrasting with his/her skin tone. - 9.
 Mouthing lyrics/lip syncing is not used in American Sign Language.
 Only linguistically appropriate facial grammar must be present.
 This may include, but is not limited to: puffed cheeks/pursed lips, head tilt/forward nod/head shake, raised eyebrows, appropriate eye gaze, mouth morphemes, and other nonsigned facial grammar that can influence the meaning of the sign.
-These must be used as is fitting within the language itself. - 9.
-No live music is allowed. - 10.
+These must be used as is fitting within the language itself. - 10.
+No live music is allowed. - 11.
 Before beginning the presentation, participants must introduce their music selection(s) by stating and signing the title(s), name of the artist/composer, and arranger (if known).
 If the piece was composed or arranged by the student, that must be stated.
-See page 14 for complete requirements and format.
+See page 21 for complete requirements and format.